 These files are only provided for DEC VAX/VMS or DEC VAX/UNIX hosts.
-Users in an IBM environment should consult the appendices (C and D) for instructions and files that illustrate the use of the cross-software.
+Users in an IBM environment should consult sections 9.3 and 9.4 for instructions and files that illustrate the use of the cross-software.

 5.1.2 Objectives